jackyang25/agentic-system-with-distributed-mcp-servers/mcp_servers/README.md

 ## Troubleshooting

-- Make sure `config/database.env` exists and has valid credentials
+- Make sure `.env` exists and has valid credentials
 - Ensure Node.js is installed (`node -v`)
 - Check that the MCP server is running before connecting AI agents
 - Run tests to diagnose issues: `../scripts/run-tests.sh`